MJbae/disease-pest-alarming/README.md

 ### How to use
 1. Sign Up in Simple
    * [Here to Sign Up]()
-2. Get SMS Forecasting Alarm
+2. Get SMS Alarm When it occurs

    * SMS Example
     ~~~text